blaaaaaaah/dbus-anchor-alarm/README.md

 # dbus-anchor-alarm

-A comprehensive boat anchor watch alarm for Victron Cerbo, with deep integration via D-Bus, NMEA 2000, digital inputs, relays, and more.
+A comprehensive boat anchor watch alarm for Victron Cerbo, with deep integration via D-Bus, NMEA 2000, digital inputs, relays, VRM, and more.

 **dbus-anchor-alarm** runs as a Python service for Victron Cerbo GX running Venus OS.
-It monitors your anchor position, integrates with NMEA 2000 and Cerbo’s digital inputs/relays, provides alarms and notifications, and is highly configurable.
+It monitors your anchor position, integrates with NMEA 2000 and Cerbo’s digital inputs/relays, VRM, provides alarms and notifications, and is highly configurable.

 ---